 Note: When it comes to processing these images, don’t feel like you have to process them all.
 If you took four shots of one group and one is spot on, don’t waste time with the others if they are very similar.

 How are your clients going to want to remember this day?
 It is important to set up the groups with a background that means something to them.
-If the church is “pretty” enough, use it as a backdrop.
+Is the church is "pretty" enough and if so, use it as a backdrop.
 If not, look in the immediate vicinity for something that is suitable but not too distracting.

 If there really is nowhere nearby, suggest shooting the groups at the reception venue.
 Sometimes, more often than not, you have more options open to you here.